Spelter/scaling-tyrion/thesis/README.md

 ==================

-Subfolder with lAtEx build for the thesis.
+Subfolder with LaTeX build for the thesis.

 ==================